natke/phi3-java/README.md

 Change directories into the repo folder

-Edit the `settings.gradle` file to add the paths to your onnxruntime-genai build.
+Edit the `app/build.gradle` file to add the paths on your local machine
+* the path to your model
+* the path to the jar
+* the path to the onnxruntime-genai-jni lib

 On the command line, run `gradlew run`.